The Scripturalist Ad Hominem Reply

 Many Christian apologists have failed to regard this passage in their apologetic method and consequently, they have become like the fool.
 Instead of accepting the folly of the fool as our own we should accept it only for the sake of argument.
 For example, we can make an argument “toward the man” (the empiricist) and accept his false assumption of empiricism as true for the sake of argument.
 That is you answer him according to his folly of empiricism, so that you may reduce it to absurdity.

-One evening at the fire station I asked him why he didn’t believe in God to which he confidently replied, “there is no empirical evidence for the existence of God.”
+One evening at the fire station I asked my friend why he didn’t believe in God, to which he confidently replied, “there is no empirical evidence for the existence of God.”
 Fortunately, by this time I had already been introduced to Scripturalist apologetics and I was able to offer an ad hominem reply.
-I didn’t accept his standard of empiricism as my own standard; rather, I accepted it for the sake of argument and reduced it to absurdity.
+I didn’t accept my friends standard of empiricism as my own standard; rather, I accepted it for the sake of argument in order to reduced it to absurdity.
 I replied that if empiricism is true then he could not know that it is true.
 Empiricism holds that all knowledge is gained via the senses yet he had just made a knowledge claim that could not be known by the sense.
 It is, therefore, contradictory and self-refuting.
-I challenged him to establish the standard of empiricism on its own terms before he makes any demands that I establish God’s existence by the false standard of empiricism.
+I challenged him to establish the standard of empiricism on its own terms before he make any demands that I establish God’s existence by the false standard of empiricism.
 I further pointed out that the empiricist puts forth a universal claim that all knowledge is gained via the senses yet the empiricist cannot establish any universal claim through sense perception.
 This is because his sense perceptions are limited in the past and non-existent in the future with the result that his claim rests on an impossible induction, which cannot be completed.
 Therefore, the empiricist commits the fallacy of induction in his attempt to establish a universal claim from a limited set of particular instances.
 Furthermore, the empiricist cannot account for the laws of Logic via sense perception yet their arguments require the use of the laws of logic.
 One reason for this is that the laws of logic are universal and as we just pointed out the empiricist cannot establish universals on empiricism.
-This officer had advanced an unargued philosophical presupposition of empiricism and I accepted it for the sake of argument in order to reduce it to absurdity and show it to be self-contradictory.
+My friend had advanced an unargued philosophical presupposition of empiricism and I accepted it for the sake of argument in order to reduce it to absurdity and show it to be self-contradictory.
 By casting down his lofty opinion raised against the knowledge of God I was then able to share the gospel.

 As I told him about his need for Christ I switched from apologetics to evangelism, however, the task of apologetics wasn’t over.
 I warned him of the judgment to come and that he would have to stand before a Holy and Righteous God when he died.
 He responded by telling me that when we die nothing happens and that we don’t have a soul.
 He then asked me if I had ever seen the TV series Cosmos.
 He stated something to the effect that there was no heaven or hell and all that ever existed was the Cosmos.
 At that point, I realized that he had presupposed a materialistic worldview.

 Materialism is the philosophical view that nothing exists apart from the physical or material universe.
 This view is quite popular among unbelievers because it excludes the supernatural and the spiritual.
 All that exists is matter and energy in motion.
-The officer had clearly been influenced by Carl Sagan’s opening line in the 1980 hit television series Cosmos: A Personal Voyage in which Sagan famously stated, “The Cosmos [matter and energy] is all that is or ever was or ever will be.”
+My friend had clearly been influenced by Carl Sagan’s opening line in the 1980 hit television series Cosmos: A Personal Voyage in which Sagan famously stated, “The Cosmos [matter and energy] is all that is or ever was or ever will be.”
 This statement and the original video clip of Sagan standing on the beach was repeated in the 2014 sequel series Cosmos: A Spacetime Odyssey which featured astrophysicist and cosmologist Neil deGrasse Tyson.
 Both Sagan and Tyson, along with many others, appear to share this view of materialism.
-The underlying presupposition of materialism was the basis on which the officer put forth the claim that there was no heaven or hell, he had no soul, there was no afterlife, and there was no God.
+The underlying presupposition of materialism was the basis on which my friend put forth the claim that there was no heaven or hell, he had no soul, there was no afterlife, and there was no God.
 During a Q&A session featuring Richard Dawkins and Neil deGrasse Tyson, published on Youtube on Nov.
 13, 2011, Tyson stated the following, “I would request, that my body in death be buried not cremated so that the energy content contained within it gets returned to the earth so the flora and fauna can dine upon it just as I have dined upon flora and fauna throughout my life.”[v]
 This once again presupposes a materialistic worldview.

-I asked the officer if he believed there was anything beyond the material to which he replied that he did not.
+I asked my friend if he believed there was anything beyond the material to which he replied that he did not.
 Rather than accepting his position of materialism as my own presupposition, I accepted it for the sake of argument in order to reduce it to absurdity.
 I replied that if materialism is true the materialist cannot make his arguments in favor of his materialism intelligible.
 The problem is that the materialist cannot account for immaterial laws in a materialistic worldview.
 Some may wish to disregard the existence of immaterial moral laws, but the case against materialism becomes indisputable when one considers the laws of logic.
 This is because it is impossible to argue for a materialistic worldview without first presupposing the immaterial laws of logic.
 The arguments for materialism would not be intelligible without these immaterial laws and this is not difficult to demonstrate.
 I pointed out that when Carl Sagan said, “The Cosmos is all that is or ever was or ever will be” he did not intend for his audience to understand that to mean “The Cosmos is not all that is or ever was or ever will be,” for that would contradict his claim.
 He is therefore already committed to the immaterial law of contradiction.
 Furthermore, I pointed out that every word in his claim has a specific meaning.
 The word “Cosmos” does not mean baseball and the phrase “all that is” does not mean none there was.
 One may notice that there are thirteen words in Sagan’s claim, and if the law of contradiction is rejected then we can say that his words carry the meaning of these thirteen words, “The heavens declare the glory of God; and the firmament sheweth his handywork” (Psalm 19:1 KJV).
 Of course, Sagan and Tyson would both reject this understanding of what Sagan said because that is not what he was trying to communicate and it contradicts their views.

 The problem facing the Materialist should, therefore, be obvious.
 These men are inescapably committed to the immaterial law of contradiction.
 However, in their worldview, the laws of logic are nowhere to be found.
 Not only are the immaterial laws not accounted for in the materialistic worldview, but they are necessarily excluded.
 The fact that such arguments are intelligible and can be understood demonstrates that they are false and irrational.